robmakepeace/AustralianElo/README.md

 Robs Elo predicts 	Melbourne Storm           (away) to beat 	St George Dragons         (home) with a probability of 	55.95%

 Robs Elo predicts 	Sydney Roosters           (home) to beat 	Manly Sea Eagles          (away) with a probability of 	82.90%

+### Round 10 (generated 09/05/2018)

+Robs Elo predicts 	Wests Tigers              (home) to beat 	North Queensland Cowboys  (away) with a probability of 	65.83%

+Robs Elo predicts 	Penrith Panthers          (away) to beat 	Newcastle Knights         (home) with a probability of 	61.21%

+Robs Elo predicts 	Canterbury Bulldogs       (home) to beat 	Parramatta Eels           (away) with a probability of 	63.00%

+Robs Elo predicts 	New Zealand Warriors      (home) to beat 	Sydney Roosters           (away) with a probability of 	68.47%

+Robs Elo predicts 	Melbourne Storm           (home) to beat 	Gold Coast Titans         (away) with a probability of 	92.54%

+Robs Elo predicts 	Brisbane Broncos          (away) to beat 	Manly Sea Eagles          (home) with a probability of 	64.99%

+Robs Elo predicts 	St George Dragons         (away) to beat 	South Sydney Rabbitohs    (home) with a probability of 	50.38%

+Robs Elo predicts 	Canberra Raiders          (home) to beat 	Cronulla Sharks           (away) with a probability of 	61.51%